 Soon, the pair passed a residence where a woman was doing her needlework on the street-front verandah.
 Her hair was piled high on the top, decorated with various jewellery; her ears wore hoop earrings inlaid with precious stones, her face was heavily made up, whiter than cotton, while her lips were emphatically red, her eyes were strongly highlighted with dark blue shadows, but around her mouth, thick beard grew, like a wild bush in a neat garden.
 When Tang the scholar noticed her little feet in embroidered silk shoes under her long skirt, he couldn’t help but chortle.

-Hearing the laugher, the bearded woman dropped her needle and dashed out to scold at the pair.
+Hearing the laughter, the bearded woman dropped her needle and dashed out to scold at the pair.
 “What are you laughing about, hie?!
 You two are obviously women, don’t try to pass off as men.
 Lucky you’ve encountered me today, or you two could be beaten half to death!”

 The woman appeared rather martial and robust, the travellers speedily slipped away.
 Yet from a distance, they could still register that indignant condemnation: “You shameless whores, you forget who you actually are!”

-The scholar was both fearful and baffling.
+The scholar was both fearful and baffled.
 Old Duojiu explained to him, “In this kingdom, women live like men working outside and managing state affairs, and men live like women staying at home to look after kids and take care of the housework.”

 One Person’s Freedom Could Become Another Person’s Prison

 Lin the merchant did very well with his sales because the “men” in this kingdom were passionate about making their “women” pretty.
-Regardless of being rich or poor, they would spend big on makeup stuff and jewellery for their “women”.
+Regardless of being rich or poor, they would spend big on makeup stuff and jewellery for their “ladies”.

 The feedback on his products was very positive and, eventually, even the king wanted to see his goods.